 "Follow design patterns and development best practices, keep content succinct by focusing on quality over quantity."

 In the book, WTF?
 What’s the Future and Why It’s Up to Us, Tim O'Reilly makes the case that the robotic revolution will not replace our jobs, but augment them while creating new opportunities for how we work.
 Robots will be doing the mundane, repetitive tasks which they are good at doing, while we can focus on the more creative aspects.

 The same applies to developing email marketing campaigns.
 When thinking about apps you can use, keep in mind an emphasis on the individual aspects of your email campaign that ensure quality of design, code and content.
 While email template builders seem like a good idea, they often fall short on meeting the requirements for the level of quality a custom template can demand.
 The best kind of email editor allows each team member to do more of what they're best at while reducing wasteful efforts.

 In the end, the sum is greater than its parts.
 And now you're thinking with blocks!

 To edit your blocks, we've made Blocks Edit to effectively augment your team's workflow and save a bunch of time in the process.
-Start thinking in blocks and sign up for a free trial.
+Start thinking in blocks and sign up for free.